jayvatti/constructionDB_oracle/README.md

 - **PROJECT_LOCATION_DATA**: Stores project location data, such as street address, city, state, worker count, and the associated manager.

 These tables are interconnected through foreign key relationships to provide comprehensive insights into construction projects, enabling efficient project management and decision-making.
-ConstructionDB aims to simplify the complexities of construction project management while improving collaboration and communication among team members.